 Another nice area was the 'Place Massena' where there was a statue in the middle of a fountain, but more interestingly two areas of water features.
 The smaller one was cool water mist coming up out of the ground through which you can walk.
 It is very refreshing on a hot day.
 The second area across the tramlines was very much larger, and as well as the mist, had dancing water fountains, and each time they fired up both adults and kids frolicked amongst them.

-On walking further along the prom we came across some newsagents stalls selling English newspapers including the Sun and Daily Mail - the first we'd seen since we crossed the Channel back in mid-April, we must be getting nearer home.
+On walking further along the promenade we came across some newsagents stalls selling English newspapers including the Sun and Daily Mail - the first we'd seen since we crossed the Channel back in mid-April, we must be getting nearer home.

 I seem to recall the headline of the Daily Telegraph reading something like 'NHS-Second Class Service For Over 70's'.
-Well that's not really news now is it?
+Well that's not really news is it?
 Just after we returned from Spain in mid-February I needed to book a GP's appointment because of a recurring ear infection, something I picked up in Singapore whilst enjoying life as a single matelot.
 Though I hadn't had a problem with it for years, it kicked off whilst we were away.
-Anyhow I popped down to make the appointment - one month's time, A MONTH!
+Anyhow I popped down to make the appointment - one month's time, a MONTH!
 I remember the good old days when you got to see a doctor in the same month as you booked the appointment.
 And why is that I wonder?
 I have a solution:

-Every person arriving from Eastern Europe must bring with them a suitcase full of bricks and a bag of sand & cement, and when they get here they mix the cement and lay the bricks at a new surgery, hospital or school being built to accommodate them and their families.
+Every person arriving from Eastern Europe must bring with them a suitcase full of bricks and a bag of motar, and when they get here they mix the cement and lay the bricks at a new surgery, hospital or school being built to accommodate them and their families.
 This would be their contribution towards building the additional schools, surgeries and hospitals that need to be built to accommodate their needs, not ours - theirs.

 Instead they flock in having paid absolutely nothing in to the system and are allowed to immeadiately take everything out.